NeonLightning/NeonSunshine/README.md

    - Click "Add Folder" to select folders to scan for executables.

+2. **Add Manual Entry**:

+   - Use the "Add Manual Entry" button to add custom applications, including specifying commands, working directories, and cover images.

-2. **Load JSON Configuration**:
+3. **Load JSON Configuration**:

-   - Use the "Load JSON" button to load an existing JSON configuration file.
+   - Use the "Load JSON" button to load an existing JSON configuration file.(It will update the loaded folders entries aswell.)

-3. **Sort Applications**:
+4. **Sort Applications**:

-   - Click "Load and Sort JSON" to open the saving and editing interface.
+   - Click "Load and Sort JSON" to open the sorting and editing interface.

-4. **Save Configuration**:
+5. **Save Configuration**:

    - Save your sorted configuration by clicking "Sort Configuration."

-5. **Configure Application Settings**:
+6. **Configure Application Settings**:

-   - Open the configuration dialog to enter your SteamGridDB API key or toggle download options.
+   - Open the configuration dialog to enter your SteamGridDB API key, toggle download options, or manage the application settings.

+7. **Clear Covers Folder**:

+   - Use the "Clear Covers Folder" button to delete all downloaded covers.

 ## Configuration